prolesoft/marxist.space/security.md

 ### Browser

 Avoid Chrome.
 Google's business model is surveillance, and their browser exists to collect your data.
-Also avoid Internet Explorere (it's unmaintained and insecure), Microsoft Edge (because of the telemetry), and anything closed-source.
+Also avoid Internet Explorer (it's unmaintained and insecure), Microsoft Edge (because of the telemetry), and anything closed-source or proprietary (which rules out Opera and Vivaldi).

 * [Tor Browser](https://www.torproject.org/download/) is likely to be the most secure option, but will be slow for everyday browsing.
 * [Firefox](https://www.mozilla.org/en-US/firefox/) is all-around the easiest option, and has tons of addons.